eic/epic-prod/docs/RECO/25.10.2/index.md

             18x275 , Sub-directory or File Count:204
         UCHANNEL_RHO , Sub-directory or File Count:1
             10x100 , Sub-directory or File Count:117
-epic_craterlake_without_zdc , Sub-directory or File Count:1
+epic_craterlake_without_zdc , Sub-directory or File Count:2
     DIS , Sub-directory or File Count:1
         BeAGLE1.03.02-1.0 , Sub-directory or File Count:1
+            eAu , Sub-directory or File Count:2
+                10x100 , Sub-directory or File Count:2
+                    q2_10to100 , Sub-directory or File Count:6489
+                    q2_1to10 , Sub-directory or File Count:4998
+                5x41 , Sub-directory or File Count:2
+                    q2_10to100 , Sub-directory or File Count:2847
+                    q2_1to10 , Sub-directory or File Count:2780
+    SIDIS , Sub-directory or File Count:1
+        D0_ABCONV , Sub-directory or File Count:1
+            HFsim-BeAGLE , Sub-directory or File Count:1
+                BeAGLE1.03.01-1.0 , Sub-directory or File Count:1
-            eAu , Sub-directory or File Count:1
+                    eAu , Sub-directory or File Count:2
                         10x100 , Sub-directory or File Count:1
+                            q2_1to10000 , Sub-directory or File Count:6265
+                        5x41 , Sub-directory or File Count:1
-                    q2_1to10 , Sub-directory or File Count:1165
+                            q2_1to10000 , Sub-directory or File Count:3648
 ```